lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 ## Strategies of Keeping Time over Power Events

-Many applications for a device require it to keep some concept of time.
+Many applications require a device to keep some concept of time.

 Time-keeping can be relative to a previous event (last packet received), absolute on a device-specific scale (e.g., last reboot), or absolute